tasket/Qubes-VM-hardening/README.md

 ### Where to use: Basic examples

 After installing into a template, simply enable `vm-boot-protect-root` service without configuration.
-Recommended for the following types of VMs: o Service VMs: sys-usb and sys-net. o App VMs: untrusted, personal, banking, vault, etc. This assumes using regular Linux apps without tailored Qubes-specific settings in /rw such as *Firefox, Chromium, Thunderbird, KeePassX, office apps, media playback & editing*, etc. For these and many more, no configuration should be necessary.
+Recommended for the following types of VMs:
+  * Service VMs: sys-usb and sys-net.
+  * App VMs: untrusted, personal, banking, vault, etc. This assumes using regular Linux apps without tailored Qubes-specific settings in /rw such as *Firefox, Chromium, Thunderbird, KeePassX, office apps, media playback & editing*, etc. For these and many more, no configuration should be necessary.

 Examples where `vm-boot-protect-root` requires configuration: sys-vpn (see Notes), Martus and Whonix (needs testing).
 Note that VMs sys-vpn and sys-firewall are fairly low-risk VMs so there may not be a compelling reason to use the service with them.

-Examples where -root should *not* be enabled: o DispVMs.
-Sensible option is to enable sudo security for DispVM templates; service can be installed into template and left unused. o Standalone VMs.
-Plain `vm-boot-protect` makes more sense for these. o Non-Linux VMs (currently unsupported for any mode)
+Examples where -root should *not* be enabled:
+  * DispVMs.
+Sensible option is to enable sudo security for DispVM templates; service can be installed into template and left unused.
+  * Whonix VMs.
+Plain `vm-boot-protect` is best used until Whonix persistence files can be mapped.
+  * Standalone VMs.
+Plain `vm-boot-protect` makes more sense for these.
+  * Non-Linux VMs (currently unsupported for any mode)

 ### Scope and Limitations